revbayes/revbayes.github.io/tutorials/timefig_dating/index.md

 {% section Biogeographic dating with TimeFIG %}

+Biogeographic dating has typically relied on prior-based constraints.
+On the positive side, prior-based constraints are extremely easy to apply and are computationally inexpensive.
+Constraining node ages also has downsides.
+For one, it requires that the biologist makes strong assumptions about many unknowable factors.
+For Hawaiian *Kadua*, the ideal node calibration prior would account for how long it takes for a progenitor species to colonize into and radiate upon a newly formed island.
+However, that is precisely what historical biogeographers want to infer from data.
+What factors would you use to constrain the maximum age of *Kadua*?
+How would you justify their use?
+How would you encode them into a prior calibration density?

+In addition to this conceptual challenge, there is also a methodological concern.
+Using a biogeographic hypothesis to date a clade (e.g. "we assume the islands were colonized after they originate") means that the resulting dated phylogeny cannot be safely used to test downstream biogeography hypotheses ("when were the islands first colonized by the clade?").
+Doing so is circular.
+For example, a prior that restricts all *Kadua* to be younger than Kauai eliminates the possibility that ancestral species colonized the older Northwestern Islands before the emergence of the High Islands.

+Biogeographic dating with a process-based approach uses paleogeographically-informed biogeographic rates to extract information about divergence times through a dataset (Landis 2020).
+Previous approaches for process-based biogeographic dating relied on simpler models that did not consider how speciation and extinction rates vary among regions over time {% cite Landis2017 Landis2018 %}.
+TimeFIG models this important relationship between paleogeographically-varying features, species ranges, biogeographic rates, and divergence times.

-Now we do the full TimeFIG analysis for biogeographic dating.
+We now proceed with a full TimeFIG analysis for biogeographic dating.
 Because we already ran a TimeFIG analysis on a fixed tree in the previous tutorial, this tutorial will instead demonstrate how to convert the fixed-tree TimeFIG analysis to treat the tree as a random variable.
 Broadly speaking, we'll apply what we learned about molecular phylogenetics in the first part of this tutorial in combination with what we learned from the previous fixed-tree TimeFIG analysis.

 Note, we already know how to set up a molecular phylogenetic analysis and a TimeFIG analysis from previous exercises.
 Read those tutorials for details if you skipped ahead.
 Rather than re-implementing the complete model by hand a second time, we'll simply import Rev scripts that instantiate molecular phylogenetic and TimeFIG model components to design our model.

+This analysis can be run by calling `source("./scripts/divtime_timeFIG.Rev")`, however you should build the model through the console when using it for the first time.

 Let's get started!
 First, we load the TensorPhylo plugin.
 ```
+# location of your TensorPhylo library
+plugin_fp = "/Users/mlandis/.local/lib/tensorphylo"

+# load TensorPhylo plugin
-loadPlugin("TensorPhylo", "/Users/mlandis/.local/lib/tensorphylo")
+loadPlugin("TensorPhylo", plugin_fp)
 ```

 We will use the same basic fileset as the molecular phylogenetics exercise.

 ```
 # filesystem variables
-analysis      = "kadua_divtime_timeFIG"
+analysis      = "divtime_timeFIG"
 dat_fp        = "./data/kadua/"
 phy_fn        = dat_fp + "kadua.tre"
 out_fn        = "./output/" + analysis